 Step Four: Characters

 It is important to know who your novel is going to be about, but even more important to know what your characters want to achieve or attain within the story.
-Clearly identifying your protagonists objectives, the obstacles they will face, and how they'll overcome (or succumb) to those challenges will be the lifeblood of your novel.
+Clearly identifying your protagonist’s objectives, the obstacles they will face, and how they'll overcome (or succumb) to those challenges will be the lifeblood of your novel.

 Step Five: Plotting

 With your character's goals and the narrative demands of your genre in mind, begin the plotting process by identifying where key plot points (or "beats") belong within your chosen story structure.
 With the major beats identified, start filling in the gaps and fitting together the puzzles pieces of your story.
-By the time you are done this process, you'll have an outline, or "beat sheet", containing all the major scenes in your novel.
+By the time you are done this process, you'll have an outline, or "beat sheet," containing all the major scenes in your novel.

 Step Six: Start Drafting